 Introducing Watson into his thought processes, Holmes establishes his superiority to police and private detectives.
 Demonstrating his deductive skills, he also solves for Watson the small mystery of how he knew Watson had come from Afghanistan.

-Now that Holmes has explained his reasoning, Watson finds his claims “simple enough” and compares him to Edgar Allen Poe’s and Gaboriau’s literary detectives Dupin and Lecoq, both of whom Watson admires.
+Now that Holmes has explained his reasoning, Watson finds his claims “simple enough” and compares him to Edgar Allan Poe’s and Gaboriau’s literary detectives Dupin and Lecoq, both of whom Watson admires.
 Holmes, however, dismisses Dupin and Lecoq as inferior detectives to himself.
 While Watson is thinking to himself that Holmes, however intelligent he may be, is “certainly very conceited,” Holmes complains that his talents are wasted on the lack of true criminals and more difficult cases.
 Watson then sees a man outside the apartment and tries to change the subject by asking what he might be looking for, but is further annoyed when Holmes deduces that the man is a retired marine sergeant.
 When the man, a commissionaire (or messenger), knocks on their door to leave Holmes a letter, Watson seizes the opportunity to prove Holmes wrong by asking the man his profession, to which the man replies that he was once a sergeant with the Royal Marine Light Infantry.

-The earliest literary detectives, Dupin and Lecoq, created by Edgar Allen Poe and Gaboriau respectively, were part of the inspiration for Sherlock Holmes.
+The earliest literary detectives, Dupin and Lecoq, created by Edgar Allan Poe and Gaboriau respectively, were part of the inspiration for Sherlock Holmes.
 Ironically, however, Holmes criticizes them as inferior to himself, demonstrating his arrogance and perhaps also Doyle’s claim to Holmes’ literary (as well as sleuthing) superiority.
 This causes Watson to be annoyed and to pettily attempt to disprove one of Holmes’ casual deductions, but Holmes again proves to be right.
 Gregson and Lestrade will echo this behavior, repeatedly doubting Holmes’ deductions only to be astonished when Holmes is right.
 Unlike the Scotland Yard detectives, however, Watson soon recognizes Holmes’ brilliance without resentment.